chpladmin/chpl-website/README.md

 ### Install yarn

 The project uses Yarn 2+.
-Installation instructions for Yarn 2+ are not easily found, but some information can be found at: [yarn][yarn 1] and [yarn2][yarn 2+].
+Installation instructions for Yarn 2+ are not easily found, but some information can be found at: [yarn 1][yarn] and [yarn 2+][yarn2].
 The basic steps are to install yarn 1 globally, then run `yarn install` in the project directory.
 Yarn 1 can be installed globally with npm: `npm install -g yarn`

 ### Install dependencies